RohanBansal01/GitPractice/gitpractice-roadmap.md

 * Reflog is your best friend

 ---
-Here’s a **cleaned-up, more professional, senior-engineering version** of that section with better tone, clarity, and intent:

----

 ## 6. Additional Documentation / Reference Material

 To **master Git in a professional, team-based environment**, refer to the following **engineering reference documents**.
 These go beyond commands and focus on **workflow discipline, collaboration standards, and engineering culture**.